Alcoholism in Military Veterans: Stats, Causes & Effects

 Alcohol Addiction Recovery for Military Veterans

 If you’re looking for alcohol addiction treatment in Missouri, The Recovery Village Kansas City offers options for veterans.
-Our 80-bed facility in Raytown, Missouri, offers comfortable accommodations and a full range of treatment options, including medical detox, residential treatment, partial hospitalization services and intensive outpatient care.
+Our 80-bed facility in Raytown, Missouri, offers comfortable accommodations and a full range of treatment options, including medical detox, residential treatment, and aftercare.
 We also offer treatment for addictions and co-occurring mental health disorders, including PTSD.
 Contact one of our Recovery Advocates today to learn more or to get started with treatment.

 Explore Our Levels of Care